Building Self-Worth as a Graphic Designer

 Freelancing as a graphic designer isn’t all roses.
-On the contrary, the road is always filled with obstacles, and things will often not work out the way you wanted.
-You might have ‘dry’ spells when clients just aren’t coming your way, or be frustrated by how you aren’t as good as your peers.
+On the contrary, the road is always filled with obstacles, and things will often not work out the way you want.
+You might have ‘dry’ spells when clients just aren’t coming your way, or be frustrated by how you aren’t as good as the competition.

 MONEY AND SUCCESS

-Success to you is probably about how much money you make — and there’s nothing wrong with that.
-After all, you need money in order to live comfortably and keep freelancing as a graphic designer.
-As such, you might be disheartened by your lack of business, especially when you’re just starting out.
-While there’s actually nothing wrong with measuring success based on the money you make — it should only be seen as the first step towards building self-worth.
+Success to you is probably about how much money you make, and there’s nothing wrong with that.
+After all, you need money to live comfortably and keep freelancing as a graphic designer.
+As such, it’s easy to get disheartened when you don’t have any projects and aren’t getting paid.
+While there’s nothing wrong with measuring success based on the money you make — it should only be seen as the first step towards building self-worth.

 In truth, you will always want more money, but you have to realize that you’re just trying to achieve society’s definition of success.
 Put your financial situation into perspective by managing your money and budgeting.
 By knowing how much you should earn as a graphic designer to live comfortably, you set a number that when reached, will allow you think about other ways to define your self-worth.

 Believe it or not, you have many merits as a graphic designer besides how much you earn.
 Conversely, identifying your weaknesses allows you to understand exactly where you need to work on to get ahead.
 In other words, building self-worth is about appreciating yourself for who you are — and taking steps to improve yourself every day.
 Once you start loving yourself and your work, you won’t feel need to seek approval from others or keep stressing out over nothing.